jodogne/Orthanc/README.md

 Orthanc Downloads
 =================

-Orthanc is a lightweight DICOM server for medical imaging.
-You can find more information about [Orthanc at its official homepage](http://www.orthanc-server.com/download.php).
+[Orthanc] (http://www.orthanc-server.com/download.php) is a lightweight DICOM server for medical imaging.

 The only purpose of this GitHub repository is to ship the releases of Orthanc for Linux packages.